Leghemoglobin: Other plant hemoglobins

 Globins have since been identified as a protein common to many plant taxa, not restricted to symbiotic ones.
 In light of this discovery, it has been proposed that the term phytoglobins be used for referring to plant globins in general.

 Phytoglobins can be divided into two clades.
 The 3/3-fold type contains Classes I and II of angiosperm phytoglobins, and is the one common to all eukaryotes (HGT of a bacterial flavohemoglobin).
 The leghemoglobin sensu stricto is a class II phytoglobin.
 The 2/2-fold "TrHb2" type contains class III in angiosperm nomenclature, and appears to be acquired from Chloroflexota (formerly Chloroflexi) by the ancestor of land plants.

 Commercial use

-Impossible Foods asked the American FDA for their approval to use recombinant soy leghemoglobin in foods as an analog of meat-derived hemoglobin.
-Approval from the FDA came in July 2019, was challenged, and later upheld, on May 3rd, 2021, by a San Francisco federal appeals court.
+Impossible Foods asked the American FDA for their approval to use recombinant soy leghemoglobin made by Pichia pastoris in meat alternatives as an analog of meat-derived hemoglobin.
+Approval from the FDA came in July 2019, was challenged, and later upheld, on May 3, 2021, by a San Francisco federal appeals court.
 It is currently being used in their products to mimic the color, taste, and texture of meat.